DougReeder/elfland-glider/README.md

 A few clues should only be visible when the player looks to the side.

-Quests may be implicit in the arrangement of objects, or can be explicitly spelled out by text floating in nothing.
+Quests may be implicit in the arrangement of objects, or can be explicitly spelled out by text floating in air.
 Favor showing over telling, but a well-chosen sentence can be worth a dozen pictures.
 For example: “Collect all the stars and don't crash”.
 You can label landmarks, tools, and other plot elements, if needed, but avoid expository lumps.